Center for Neuropharmacology and Neuroscience Graduate Program

 Supervised by internationally recognized faculty, our students benefit from the individual attention that the program fosters.
 Graduates of this program are well-prepared for careers in research and teaching in a variety of academic, clinical and industry settings.

 The Doctoral Training Program in Neuropharmacology and Neuroscience

-During their first year, students participate in three laboratory rotations and courses that provide the student with a broad-based education in biochemistry, cell biology and molecular biology.
+During the first year, students participate in three laboratory rotations and courses that provide the student with a broad-based education in biochemistry, cell biology and molecular biology.
 Students select a mentor who supervises their graduate training.
 They also take courses in the principles of cellular and molecular neuroscience, neuropharmacology, neuroanatomy, nervous system disorders, and statistics, plus a variety of electives.
 Original laboratory research, literature studies and seminar presentations are essential components of the program.
-Presentation of their research at national meetings and visits with renowned scientists brought to AMC by the CNN Seminar series enhance each student's professional development.
+Presentation of research at national meetings and visits with renowned scientists brought to Albany Medical College by the CNN Seminar series enhance each student's professional development.

 Ph.D. students are fully supported throughout their studies.
 Support includes annual, full tuition scholarship of $19,572, a stipend of $24,000 and individual health insurance coverage.
 Completion of the Ph.D. program typically takes four to five years.
 We also offer a program leading to the M.S. degree, which can be completed in two years.
 M.S. students also receive a full tuition scholarship.
 No stipend support is provided for the M.S. degree program.

 We begin reviewing applications in January.
-First priority is given to applications received by February 1st, and we can accept students into the program as soon as the application is complete and approved by CNN and the AMC Graduate Studies program.
-Applications received before the deadline of March 15th will be considered based upon the availability of positions in the program.
+First priority is given to applications received by February 1, and we can accept students into the program as soon as the application is complete and approved by CNN and the Graduate Studies program.
+Applications received before the deadline of March 15 will be considered based upon the availability of positions in the program.
 Early application is recommended, but not required.

 email: email@example.com or